tychay/tgif_vagrant/README.md

-# Vagrant LAMP stack
+# TGIFramework Vagrant

-A dead-simple LAMP stack without any bells and whistles for your basic Linux/Apache/MySQL/PHP install, using Ansible for provisioning.
+A LAMP stack necessary to bootstrap [TGIFramework](https://github.com/tychay/TGIFramework) development via Vagrant using VirtualBox as the provider and

-This was based on [Vagrant LAMP Stack](https://github.com/MiniCodeMonkey/Vagrant-LAMP-Stack), but since it hasn't worked since Chef dev tools came out (weird Chef dependencies were not kept to date), I rolled my own.
+Ansible as the provioner.

 ## Requirements
 * [Apple XCode](https://developer.apple.com/xcode/)